1. What is occurring?

 The estimated timeline for these milestones is currently as follows:

 1. In accordance with NYIL §7307, MLMIC is being examined by the NYS Department of Financial Services (DFS) to assess the financial condition of the Company.
 That examination is expected to be completed during the second quarter of 2017.

 2. In accordance with NYIL §7307, the DFS will also conduct an independent valuation of the Company to assess the fairness of the cash consideration to be paid by Berkshire to owners of eligible MLMIC policies from July 14, 2013 through July 14, 2016.
 This valuation is expected to be completed during the third quarter of 2017.

 3. In accordance with NYIL §7307, once the examination and independent valuation are done, MLMIC’s Board will request permission from the Superintendent to submit a Plan of Conversion for approval by DFS.
 MLMIC will then prepare and disseminate detailed information regarding the Plan of Conversion to all of those who are eligible to vote (i.e. those who were policyholders on July 14, 2016) on this transaction.
 The Superintendent will then hold a public hearing regarding the Plan of Conversion.
 Following this hearing, the Superintendent will review the Plan of Conversion, and if approved, will authorize MLMIC to conduct a vote.

 4. In accordance with NYIL §7307, we expect to hold a vote of those eligible to vote on this transaction during the fourth quarter of 2017.
-If two-thirds or more of those voting elect to proceed with the transaction, the transaction will close and Berkshire will authorize distribution of payments shortly thereafter.
+To approve the transaction, we will need at least two-thirds of the votes cast by those eligible to vote.
+If approved, the transaction will close and Berkshire will authorize distribution of payments shortly thereafter.